Nesvilab/FragPipe/docs/tutorial_setup_fragpipe.md

 #### Install, update, or use an already downloaded version of MSFragger
 **Use an existing MSFragger .jar file:** If you already have the latest MSFragger release downloaded, use the 'Browse' button on the Config tab in FragPipe to select the .jar file.

 **Download MSFragger:** In FragPipe, use the 'Download/Update' button to get the latest version of MSFragger.
+You will be prompted to fill out a short form before proceeding with the download.

 <br>
 #### Install, update, or use an already downloaded version of Philosopher